-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of making it (unlike furnaces) which is why it also is used as a heating and cooling appliance.
-It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of energy efficiency.
-Just compare these two luxury level systems from Lennox.
+Although heat is included in the name, you can use a heat pump for AC.
+It works by shifting heat instead of making it (the way a furnace does) which is why it can be used as a heating and cooling appliance.
+It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
+Just look at these two luxury level systems from Lennox.

 XC25 Air Conditioner

 up to 26 SEER

 ENERGY STAR® Qualified

 XP25 Heat Pump

 up to 23.5 SEER